Swetrix/blog-posts/posts/comparison/2025-11-26-plausible.md

 - **Geo Map visualisation:** Swetrix includes a geo map visualisation to help you see where your users are coming from.
 It shows you the country, region and city of your users.
 Swetrix also offers geo map visualisation of your website performance metrics.

 Plausible generally does not include these advanced behavioral visualizations in its core dashboard.

+## Growth & Experiments

+While Plausible focuses on reporting what happened, Swetrix gives you tools to _influence_ what happens:

+- **A/B Testing & Experiments:** Run tests to see which headlines or layouts convert better.
+- **Feature Flags:** Control feature releases and target specific user segments.
+- **Revenue Analytics:** Connect Stripe or Paddle to see how your traffic translates to actual dollars.
+- **User Profiles:** Track individual user journeys and retention (MAU/DAU) in a privacy-preserving way.
+- **AI Chat:** Query your data with natural language.

+These features make Swetrix a complete product analytics suite, whereas Plausible remains a simple traffic reporter.

 ## Analytics for organisations & teams